 - ATV excursions

 These activities are supposed to engage the brain in dopamine and serotonin production.
 These “feel-good” hormones help to create a sense of excitement and accomplishment among the group’s participants.

 Being engaged as a team can also provide clients an opportunity to gain insight into their recovery process.
 After the activity, group members may be brought together to discuss how they felt during the session.

 Benefits Of Adventure Activities in Addiction Treatment

 People who suffer from alcohol and drug addiction often report low levels of energy, satisfaction, and self-esteem.
-While drugs and alcohol can initially seem exciting, substance abuse often leads people to feel trapped in the cycle of addiction.
+While drugs and alcohol can initially seem exciting, substance use often leads people to feel trapped in the cycle of addiction.

 Adventure activities also provide the brain with a healthy way to experience risk.
 By participating in sporting activities and friendly competition, patients are reintroduced to positive ways of relating to the self and others.

 Patients who engage in healthy risk-taking activities may show an improvement in assertiveness.
 The ability to be assertive comes from a place of confidence and self-worth, both of which may be diminished in active addiction.
 Rediscovering a sense of self can increase a person’s confidence in their own ability to problem-solve.

 Adventure activities also has a way of highlighting a person’s natural likes and dislikes.
 Addiction often robs people of their sense of identity, and people who are newly sober may feel disconnected from themselves.
 Getting back in touch with your own personal patterns and preferences can be an affirming factor in recovery.

 Improved Trust And Communication

 Team-building activities force people to communicate with a purpose.
 In adventure groups, participants may be paired with another patient or asked to be part of a team.
 These teams may be tasked with solving a particular problem or achieving a goal.